 Retail value: $575

 Do you plan backpacking trips in the winter?
 Or do you prefer to leave the trail behind to make your own?
 If backcountry travel is your favorite way to spend time in the winter, you would be a perfect fit in this category!
 We want to hear where you like to go, how to best tackle backcountry adventure, and what your tips and tricks are.

 Short Story Submission Topic: What was your most brazen snowshoe adventure?
 What made it stand out?

-Ambassador Prize Kit: 2 pairs of Tubbs Xpedition Snowshoes, 2 pairs of Tubbs 3-Part Snowshoe Poles, 2 sets of men’s or women’s gaiters, Tubbs custom belt, Tubbs water bottle and Tubbs branded playing cards.
-Retail value: $725.
+Ambassador Gear Kit: 2 pairs of Tubbs FLEX VRT snowshoes, 2 pairs of Tubbs 3-Part Snowshoe Poles, 2 sets of men’s or women’s gaiters, Tubbs custom belt, a Tubbs beanie and other perks.

 Would your family benefit from some time in the snow but do you not want to spend money on expensive gear, tickets, and lessons?
 Do you encourage your family to get outside in the winter?
 If so, your family might be the perfect fit for this category!
 We are looking for families to share their all-age outdoor adventures.
 We want to know everything from how to best plan outings, what favorite snow games you play and how to keep the kiddos happy while out in the cold.
 We’d also love to hear from your kids as Junior Ambassadors and what they think of snowshoeing!

 Short Story Submission Topic: Who most inspired you or gave you an appreciation for snowshoeing and outdoor winter fun?